DarynaBb/Libft/README.md

 **substr**

 Allocates (with malloc(3)) and returns a substring from the string `s`.
 The substring begins at index `start` and is of maximum size `len`.
 `s`: The string from which to create the substring.
 `start`: The start index of the substring in the string ’s’.
 `len`: The maximum length of the substring.
 Returns the substring.
 NULL if the allocation fails.

+**strjoin**
+Allocates (with malloc(3)) and returns a new string, which is the result of the concatenation of `s1` and `s2`.
+`s1`: The prefix string.
+`s2`: The suffix string.
+Returns the new string.
+NULL if the allocation fails.